lucasp0r/lucasp0r/README.md

 ### Hi there 👋

-I'm Lucas Vieira, a DevOps Specialist based in Brazil.
+I'm Lucas Vieira, a DevOps Specialist living in Brazil.

-🔭 I’m currently working on Zup IT
+🔭 I’m currently working in Zup IT

 🤔 I’m looking to collaborate on IAC templates to community